Tinggong/Microstructure.jl/docs/src/tutorials/1_build_models.md

 @show model
 ````

-MTE_SANDI requires data acquired at multiple echo times to solve the inverse problem and we will define a different protocol for it make a multi-TE protocol
+MTE_SANDI requires data acquired at multiple echo times to solve the inverse problem and we will define a different protocol for it.

+Make a multi-TE protocol

 ````julia
 nTE = 4